Last Updated on July 19, 2023

 Because of all of the above, be prepared to scream, jump, and experience your worst nightmares.

-Parking is $10 and we encourage visitors to carpool to maximize parking space.
+Parking is $10-20 (cash only).
+We encourage visitors to carpool to maximize parking space.

 7 Crucial Tips to Survive Woods of Terror